March onward forever...

-Similarities in these games range from gameplay mechanics, to the general method in which Link carries out his quest, to even certain enemies and background music.
-Even some characters and races are the same in both games, like Niko and Linebeck, and the Gorons and the Anouki.
-The fundamental design is also similar.
-In Phantom Hourglass, Link was required to journey to the Temple of the Ocean King in order to obtain the Sea Chart that would allow him to travel to the island where the next dungeon was located.
-Then, after clearing said dungeon, he would return to the Ocean King’s Temple to get the next Sea Chart, and the process would repeat itself.
-In Spirit Tracks, the quest is exactly the same, only there are towns instead of islands, rail maps in place of sea charts, and the temple Link must return to after each dungeon is the Tower of Spirits.
-Both hub dungeons contain the same thing as well: Phantoms, the guardian knights that stalk the hallways of the temple or tower.
-In both games, the Phantoms cannot be defeated upon first entry of the citadel.
+The two have many similarities, ranging from gameplay mechanics to the general method in which you carry out your quest to even certain enemies and BGM.
+Even certain characters and races are the same in both games, like Niko and Linebeck, and the Gorons and the Anouki.
+In Phantom Hourglass, you had to journey to the Temple of the Ocean King in order to get the Sea Chart that will allow you to travel to the island where the next dugeon resides, then after clearing said dungeon, you return to the Ocean King's Temple to get the next Sea Chart, then the process repeats itself.
+In Spirit Tracks, the quest is exactly the same, only instead of islands you have towns, rail maps in place of sea charts, and the Temple you must return to after each dungeon is the Tower of Spirits.
+Both the repetitive temples contain the same thing as well: Phantoms.

 Now for the differences, not including the general plot, storyline and antagonists.
 Spirit Tracks requires you to travel across the overworld on a Train, which is, by the way, restricted to the train tracks.
 In Phantom Hourglass, you had more freedom of movement, as you are sailing the open seas on a ship.
 Also, in Spirit Tracks, Zelda herself is the partner character that travels with Link throughout his quest.
 On top of that, Zelda can posses the Phantoms in order to help you solve puzzles and fight enemies as you make your way through the Tower.